EricGebhart/flickr-fetcher/README.md

 #### General

+My usual work flow is to be in the REPL while working on both code and tests.
+As the code takes form so do the tests.
+I don't do strict TDD.
+But an interplay.
+For me this avoids the tedium writing a bunch of unit tests for code that is done.

 With components testing can be made much easier by creating component systems which consist only of the components required of the test.
 The CLI can mocked, to create settings which would only be used for testing.
 Such as using a fake URL.